Caring for your pets in winter and cold weather

 It’s common for local councils to spread salt and grit on roads and pavements in winter, but this can actually be harmful for pets.

 Check there’s no grit or salt in your pet’s paws or fur before, during, and after their time outside.
-You should also check for small chunks of ice lodged in your pet’s paws, as these can become painful.

-Antifreeze is also very dangerous to pets, and can cause kidney damage and even death.
-This will most commonly be found around cars and can easily rub onto your pet’s paws or fur upon contact.
-Be careful about letting your pet near cars during winter.
+This will most commonly be found around cars and can easily rub onto your pet’s paws or fur if they come into contact with it.
+Be careful about letting your pet near cars during winter, too.

 Keep your pet warm and dry

 Dogs and cats can suffer from frostbite, mostly on the ears, paws and tail.
-If the ground is frozen or snow-covered, your pet may experience frostbite, especially if they’re outdoors for long periods of time.

 Provide a coat for extra warmth